openshift/training/01-Requirements-and-Preparation.md

 ## Docker Storage Setup (optional, recommended)
 **IMPORTANT:** The default docker storage configuration uses loopback devices and is not appropriate for production.
-Red Hat considers the dm.thinpooldev storage option to be the only appropriate configuration for production use.
+Red Hat considers the dm.thinpooldev storage option to be the only appropriate configuration for production use at this time.

 If you want to configure the storage for Docker, you'll need to first install Docker, as the installer currently does not auto-configure this storage setup